This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 Download Electrum Personal Server

-You can do this while Bitcoin blockchain is downloading.
+You can do this while the Bitcoin blockchain is downloading.

 Go to the Github release page.
 Link